iclr-blogposts/2023/_pages/submitting.md

 └── ...
 ```

-Your blogpost markdown file will go in `_posts/2022-12-01-[YOUR SUBMISSION].md`.
-Any static images should go in `assets/img/2022-12-01-[YOUR SUBMISSION]/`.
+In summary, to create your post, you will:

+- Create a markdown file in the `_posts/` directory with the format `_posts/2022-12-01-[SUBMISSION NAME].md`.
+- Add any static image assets will be added to `assets/img/2022-12-01-[SUBMISSION NAME]/`.
-Any interactive HTML figures should be saved in `assets/html/2022-12-01-[YOUR SUBMISSION]`.
+- Add any interactive HTML figures will be added  to `assets/html/2022-12-01-[SUBMISSION NAME]/`.
-Your citations should be in a bibtex file saved in `assets/bibliography/2022-12-01-[YOUR SUBMISSION].bib`.
+- Put your citations into a bibtex file in `assets/bibliography/2022-12-01-[SUBMISSION NAME].bib`.

-You **should not** touch anything else in the blog post release; everything else will be set by the conference committee.
+You **should not** touch anything else in the blog post.

 Note that `2022-12-01-[YOUR SUBMISSION]` serves as a tag to your submission, so it should be the
 same for all three items.